Stand-On and Give-Way Vessels –

 By John Gullick, CPS-ECP Manager of Government and Special Programs

-Much of the following has been taken from the 2017 edition of the CPS-ECP Approved Boating Basics Handbook.
-For more information about this and other available courses and seminars go to www.cps-ecp.ca and click on Courses and Seminars.
+Much of the following has been taken from the latest edition of the CPS-ECP Boating 1 Boating Basics Handbook.
+For more information about this and other available courses and seminars go to www.boatingcourses.ca and click on Courses and Seminars.

-Who is the “Stand on Vessel” in various situations is set out by regulated Marine Rules of the Road.
+Who is the “Stand on Vessel” in various situations is set out by the marine rules of the road as found in the Collision Rgulations.
 A Stand on Vessel technically has the right of way but no right of way is absolute.
 You only have that right of way when it is safe and possible.
-All boater are always responsible for maintaining a lookout and being prepared to take avoiding action should it be required, regardless of who is the Stand On or Give way vessel.
+All boaters are always responsible for maintaining a lookout and being prepared to take avoiding action should it be required, regardless of who is the Stand On or Give way vessel.

 Most marine rules of the road are common sense however, no matter where you do your boating, others have the right to assume that you know what you are doing.
 When you take control of a boat you are responsible for its operation and your actions.
 The rules are designed to avoid collisions on the water and must be obeyed.
 They are simple to understand provided that the nautical terminology for “left” and “right” are fully understood.